just4jc/corda/docs/source/key-concepts-vault.rst

 Vault
 =====

-The vault contains data extracted from the ledger that is considered relevant to the node’s owner, stored in a secured form that can be easily queried and worked with.
+The vault contains data extracted from the ledger that is considered relevant to the node’s owner, stored in a relational model that can be easily queried and worked with.
 The vault supports the management of data in both authoritative ("on-ledger") form and, where appropriate, shadow ("off-ledger") form: